ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-ire-nw.md

    * Proxy to backup server, such as TCP-2500 to 3300 (Veeam data transmission channels).
 * Veeam backup server access to isolated recovery vCenter and hosts is done through connected networks.
 * Veeam backup server access to the Linux hardened repository is done through the connected network.
-* The "Allow proxy access to Linux hardened repository" rule can be toggled between "Allow" and "Deny" to facilitate the air gap.
+* The **Allow proxy access to Linux hardened repository** rule can be toggled between "Allow" and "Deny" to facilitate the air gap.
 * If NFS is used, then this action bypasses the vSRX as the storage VLAN is not associated with the {{site.data.keyword.cloud_notm}} gateway devices that host the vSRX appliances.
-* If the "Allow access between vCenter Server subnets" rule needs to be locked down further, for more information, see [Ports that are used by VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-vmwaresol_ports-vmwareuses).
+* If the **Allow access between vCenter Server subnets** rule needs to be locked down further, for more information, see [Ports that are used by VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-vmwaresol_ports-vmwareuses).
 * If encryption is used, then vCenter needs access to the KMIP service.
 This service is accessed through the {{site.data.keyword.cloud_notm}} endpoint service network 166.8.0.0/14.
 * If automated Day 2 operations are required on the vCenter Server instance, for more information, see [Ports that are used for deployment and Day 2 operations](/docs/vmwaresolutions?topic=vmwaresolutions-vmwaresol_ports-deploy-day2ops).